Apirone/Opencart/README.md

     - Opencart 4 - apirone-crypto-payments.oc4.vX.X.X.ocmod.zip

     **Important for Opencart 4** - Rename file to __apirone.ocmod.zip__
-2. Go to Extensions » Installer and upload the plugin file.
+2. Go to **Extensions** » **Installer** and upload the plugin file.
-3. Go to Extensions » Extensions.
-Choose Payments from the dropdown menu.
+3. Go to **Extensions** » **Extensions**.
+Choose **Payments** from the dropdown menu.
-4. Click the Install (the green plus) button to install the Apirone Crypto Currency plugin.
+4. Click the **Install** (the green plus) button to install the Apirone Crypto Currency plugin.
-5. Click the Edit button.
+5. Click the **Edit** button.
-6 .Enter your cryptocurrency addresses for desired cryptos and switch plugin Status to enable the Plugin settings.
+6. Enter your **cryptocurrency addresses** for desired cryptos and switch plugin **Status** to enable the plugin.

+In total to make **Cryptocurrency payment** method available to customers those minimal settings must be set:
+- Status must be Enabled.
+- For one or more currencies a valid address must be set.
+- If a valid address is specified only for currencies with tokens, then a minimum one check-box for the main currency of the network or any token must be checked.

 ## Update ##

- Opencart v3 update plugin from v1.0.0/v1.0.1 to v1.1.0
+Opencart v3 updating:
 - Download the build for Opencart v3
 - Without deleting the old plugin version, install using the admin panel.
 - Go to the plugin settings page.
 - All values should be from the previous version.
 - Check the status mapping and, if necessary, set the statuses you use for various invoice states.

-Opencart 4 updating
+Opencart 4 updating:
-- Without deleting the installed plugin, unpack the data archive into the extensions/apirone directory
+- Without deleting the installed plugin, unpack the data archive into the extensions/apirone directory.

+For all Opencart versions:
+- On the **Currencies** tab of the plugin settings for currencies that have tokens and a valid address filled, check the check-boxes for the main currency of the network or any token.

 ## How does it work? ##